It’s tough out there. But the pressure has changed.

 6. Microlearning

-Microlearning is a nod to both gamification and eLearning, by breaking down larger training courses into smaller doses that are easily digestible.
+It’s a nod to both gamification and eLearning by breaking down larger training courses into smaller doses that are easily digestible.
+In 2026, microlearning is often delivered just in time, right when employees need it, not weeks or months in advance.

 Microlearning typically uses digital technology, video learning, or online modules to deliver short bursts of education or reinforce key training concepts.
 By enabling team members to digest training information in small quantities, it frees employees’ time, supports productivity, and increases participation and course completion.